 Ballasts See “Light Ballasts”

 Batteries (Auto) Auto parts stores take an old battery when you buy a new one, sometimes even giving a rebate.
-Also, you can take it to a recycling center that takes them (e.g. Hartford Recycling Center).
+Your transfer station may also take auto batteries.

-Batteries (Household) ALL batteries are now recyclable in Vermont through Call2Recycle and we strongly urge you to take your batteries to your local transfer station, recycling facility, or retail establishment.
-Click here for information about how to prepare batteries for recycling and where to take them.
+Batteries (Household) ALL batteries (AA, AAA, C, D, 9v, hearing aid, coin cell, rechargeables) are recyclable in Vermont through Call2Recycle and we strongly urge you to take your batteries to your local transfer station for proper recycling.
+Click here for information about what happens to the batteries after you take them to the transfer station or participating town office.

-Books Pass them on to friends, donate them to your local library for a book sale, sell them to a used bookstore, deposit them in a Big Hearted Books container near you (next to JC Penney in West Lebanon).
-The Hartford Recycling Center will accept books for recycling when they're no use to anyone else.
+Books Pass them on to friends, donate them to your local library for a book sale, or sell them to a used bookstore.
+The Springfield Transfer Station's Second Chance Shop will accept books for re-use.
+The transfer stations will also recycle books when they're of no use to anyone else.

-Cans Metal food and beverage cans may be recycled.
+Cans Metal food and non-deposit beverage cans may be recycled.
 Please rinse them clean.
 Labels do not need to be removed.
-Empty aerosol cans and empty, dry paint cans may be recycled as scrap metal at the Hartford Recycling Center and through other recycling centers.
+Empty aerosol cans and empty, dry paint cans may be recycled as scrap metal at your transfer station.
+Bring the redeemable (deposit) cans to a redemption center

 Cardboard Corrugated cardboard can be recycled with your regular recycling program.
 Please flatten the cardboard to allow maximum volume in any container.
 “Asian cardboard,” distinctively yellowish in color, is usually unacceptable.
 The cardboard fibers are very short and downgrade the quality of the other cardboard when recycled.